 Ever since I wrote an article on how to use the circular knitting loom, I've been getting questions from people wanting to know how to make things on the long looms.
 So I decided I better teach myself how to use one.
-However, I found the directions that come with the kit were not all that helpful.
-For one thing, the booklet looks big enough, but it actually contains instructions in 4 languages, so only about 1/4 of it is instructions on how to use the loom.
+However, I found that the directions that came with the kit were not all that helpful.
+For one thing, the booklet looked big enough, but it actually contained instructions in four languages, so only about 1/4 of it is instructions on how to use the loom.

 I will post photos of my project so far.
 Remember, I'm just like you, learning as I go.
-If we put our heads together we can figure this thing out.
-One woman on YouTube even displays a circular baby blanket made on the knitting loom and says anything is possible.
+If we put our heads together, we can figure this thing out.
+One woman on YouTube even displayed a circular baby blanket made on the knitting loom and said anything is possible.
 Unfortunately, she doesn't explain how she did it.
 So we are off like a herd of turtles!

 Step 1: Begin Wrapping Yarn